 - Web server and application server vendors that want to provide servlet engines that conform to this standard. - Authoring tool developers that want to support Web applications that conform to this specification - Experienced servlet authors who want to understand the underlying mechanisms of servlet technology.

 We emphasize that this specification is not a user's guide for servlet developers and is not intended to be used as such.
-References useful for this purpose are available from http://java.sun.com/products/servlet.

 API Reference